ISSN 0253-2778

 • Author Bio:

 Huijun Yang is a Lecturer at the School of Economics and Management, Chang’an University.
 He received his Ph.D. degree from Xi’an Jiaotong Univisity in 2016.
-His research mainly focuses on innovation and leadership.
-In next few years, he will do some research on digital transformation
+His research mainly focuses on innovation, leadership, and digital transformation

 • Corresponding author: E-mail: wwang@chd.edu.cn